SirKettle/theffc/README.md

-# holo-holo
+# The Fitted Furniture Co. website

-Website for Claire - Personal petcare for Gedling, Carlton and surrounding areas.
+Website for Will Hall.

 ## Tech